-Dispersed camping is available on some of the dirt roads on either side of the pass.
+- Dispersed camping is available on some of the dirt roads on either side of the pass.
 My choice would be Old Monarch Pass, which is another route over the Divide.
-It’s about half way up Monarch Pass on the Salida side, before you a make a right.
+It’s about halfway up Monarch Pass on the Salida side, before you make a right.
 Campsites are easy to find on this 2WD-friendly road.

 Golden Gate Canyon State Park – Great camping and hiking in the beautiful Front Range.

-Campgrounds – Heavily wooded, 2, 132 sites, Reservations
+- State Park Campgrounds – Heavily wooded, 2, 132 sites

-Dispersed camping can be found near Pickle Gulch Campground.
+- Dispersed camping can be found near Pickle Gulch Campground.
 Take CO 46 west from the park for nearly 7 miles, before making a right on Missouri Gulch Rd.
-Follow that to campgrond.
+Follow that to the campground.
 Forest Service Rd 718, next to the campground, permits camping.

-Buffalo CG – west on Deckers Rd to Redskin Creedk Rd, 37 sites, basic, Reservations
+- Buffalo CG – west on Deckers Rd to Redskin Creek Rd, 37 sites, basic, Reservations

 Camping in East Colorado